daemon251/Ultrakill-UltraRGBLighting/README.md

 This mod (you must have it downloaded and enabled)

-The companion app for this mod (accessible from the plugin configurator by opening the folder) or from here: https://github.com/daemon251/UltrakillUltraRGBLighting/blob/main/UltrakillCompanion/release/UltraRGBLightingCompanion.jar
+The companion app for this mod (accessible from the plugin configurator by opening the folder) or from here: https://github.com/daemon251/Ultrakill-UltraRGBLighting/tree/main/UltrakillCompanion/release (the preferences file is also required for now)

 OpenRGB: https://openrgb.org/